 About the LMD reform

-The LMD reform ('Licence-Master-Doctorate') consists of a set of measures to change the higher education system to meet international standards.
+The LMD reform ('Licence-Master-Doctorate') consists of a set of measures adopted by states and partners for the implementation of a higher education system to meet international standards.

-The key components are to establish a system made up of three levels 'bachelor-master-doctorate', an organization of teaching in semesters and teaching units, and the implementation of credit and the delivery of an appendix describing the degree.
+This reform made of three levels 'bachelor-master-doctorate', an organization of teaching in semesters and teaching units, and the implementation of credit and the delivery of an appendix describing the degree.

 About the project

-The $5.8 million project is funded by UEMOA and was launched in February 2011 for a 3-year period.
-It is coordinated by the Regional Office of UNESCO in Dakar.
-The regional governance of PADTICE-UEMOA/UNESCO is directed by a steering regional group including representatives of UEMOA, UNESCO, universities and partners.
+Launched in 2011, the project of 5.8 billion CFA is funded by UEMOA and coordinated by the Regional Office of UNESCO in Dakar.
+The regional governance of PADTICE-UEMOA/UNESCO is directed by a steering committee, including representatives of UEMOA, UNESCO, universities and partners.